 I am nervous about the Department of Children and Families (DCF) process.
 How do I learn more?

-We are required to notify DCF about all newborns who are exposed to illegal drugs at delivery.
-DCF also requires that we report infants who have been exposed to prescribed treatments for opioid use disorder, such as methadone or buprenorphine, who develop signs of withdrawal.
+Mass General is required to notify DCF about all newborns who are exposed to non-prescribed drugs at delivery.
+Massachusetts also requires that hospitals report infants who have been exposed to prescribed treatments for opioid use disorder, such as methadone or buprenorphine.

 We understand the confusion and anxiety this generates for our patients and their families.
 In preparation for this, we will work with you during pregnancy to prepare a Recovery Portfolio that highlights the strength of your recovery to DCF.
+This Recovery Portfolio meets the requirements of a Plan of Safe Care, which is required by DCF in cases of substance-exposed newborns.
 Although the HOPE Clinic team does not have control over the decisions made by DCF, we will support you and will advocate for you throughout this entire process.

 If I do not have custody of my child, can I still be part of the clinic postpartum?